Shell ordered to reduce CO2 emissions in watershed ruling | DW | 26.05.2021

 The Dutch oil and gas giant is expected to appeal the decision.

-Lucas Roorda, assistant professor at the University of Utrecht tweeted that the "decision is provisionally enforceable, so Shell will have to start reducing emissions while appeal is pending."
+Lucas Roorda, assistant professor at Utrecht University, tweeted that the "decision is provisionally enforceable, so Shell will have to start reducing emissions while appeal is pending."

 The $20 billion fund says oil companies including ExxonMobil and Royal Dutch Shell are not doing enough to meet goals set out in the Paris Agreement.
 But the fund has ruled out a blanket ban on fossil fuel companies.